-The Audit Committee is currently composed of three independent non-executive directors, it has held three meetings in the financial year ended 31 December 2016.
-List of the Audit Committee members and the attendance record of the meeting held by the Audit Committee are set out under the section headed "Corporate Governance Report" C.3 Audit Committee.
+The Audit Committee is currently composed of three independent non-executive directors; it has held two meetings in the financial year ended 31 December 2017.
+List of the Audit Committee members and the attendance record of the meeting held by the Audit Committee are set out in C.3 below.